-Bison are one of the most recognizable animals in North America.
-Bison are a keystone species, and I wanted to let you know why we must protect them.
+Bison is one of the most recognizable animals in North America.
+Bison are a keystone species, and I wanted to let you know why they need to be protected.

 Bison contribute to the ecosystem by providing habitats for other animals, spreading plant seeds, and enabling other animals to feed in harsh climates.

 Bison were almost wiped out due to hunting.
 This would have caused widespread problems in the ecosystem.
-You can find out why bison are a keystone species, and what their extinction would have caused for other animals and habitats.
+You can find out why bison are a keystone species and what their extinction would have meant for other animals and habitats.

 What Are Bison?

 The American bison is North America’s largest land mammal.
 Their huge size and long coats characterize these gigantic animals.
 Bison may have poor eyesight, but their sense of smell and hearing is excellent.
 They are often called buffalos, but these can only be found in South Asia and Africa.

 The North American bison consists of two species, wood bison and plains bison.
 These animals occur in the United States and Canada.
 They are quite a massive animal growing up to 11 feet long, with weights of 2000 pounds.

 What Is A Keystone Species?

 A keystone species is an animal species that has a tremendous impact on the environment relative to its abundance.
-If a keystone species is removed from its habitat, then there will be an imbalance, causing a negative impact on the ecosystem.
+If a keystone species is removed from its habitat, there will be an imbalance, hurting the ecosystem.

 Why Is The Bison A Keystone Species?

 The American bison is considered a keystone species for the habitat it lives in.
 Bison mainly live in the grasslands of the Great Plains.
 Bison create favorable habitats for a variety of animals and plant species in the Great Plains.

-Bison have a distinct habit of wallowing, trampling, and moving from place to place as they forage for food.
+Bison has a distinct habit of wallowing, trampling, and moving from place to place as they forage food.
 As they move about to feed, the animals aerate the soil using their powerful hooves.
 This allows for the growth of a variety of plants and disperses native seeds.

 The bison has a thick fur and plant, and tree seeds often get caught in it.
 These seeds are distributed throughout the entire prairie that the bison roams.